charleshartman/RB120/assessment_prep/oop.md

 ### Class variables

 Class variables begin with `@@` and are scoped at the class level.
-Class variables are accessible by class methods, no matter where they are initialized.
+Class variables are accessible by class methods as well as instance methods, no matter where they are initialized.
 All objects instantiated from a class share one copy of each class variable.
 This makes it possible to share state between objects with class variables.

 Example: